NT-Van-Khanh/ecommerce-electronics/README.md

 ## Features
 ### Customer-Facing APIs
 - Browse products, categories, and detailed specifications.
-- AI-powered product search using NLP and embeddings.
-- Compare products based on technical specifications and similarity scoring.
 - **AI Chatbot with RAG**:
   - Answer customer questions about products and policies.
   - Search products using NLP and semantic search (embeddings).